An amazing opportunity to work with some fantastically talented people during my MA year at Falmouth University. . .

 In November 2016 an email dropped into my inbox detailing an incredible opportunity to work with the School of Writing and Journalism.

 With a generous budget supplied by the University, the reputation of the National Trust, a renowned author and an up and coming illustrator was on the line.
 With so much at stake, the student group soon realised that this was a serious project.
 A chink in the process at any point could mean the difference between success and failure.
-So like in any business, it was essential that the team worked effectively and efficiently together towards a mutual goal.
-This was my role.
+It was essential that the team worked effectively and efficiently together towards a mutual goal.
+My role in the project was to ensure this happened.

-Charged with managing the team, I was tasked with organising all aspects of the publishing process from initial concept to production.
-Managing the exclusive book launch of In Dark Places at Cheddar Gorge was also an essential part of my role.
+Tasked with organising all aspects of the publishing process from initial concept to production.
+As well as managing the exclusive book launch of In Dark Places at Cheddar Gorge, I was in my element.

-The project was a great success and the end of the editorial and post-production process was reached with no hiccups.
-The first test print rolled off the press in June and publicity for In Dark Places began in earnest.
+The project proved to be a great success and the end of the editorial and post-production process was reached with no hiccups.
+The first test print rolled off the press in June when publicity for In Dark Places began in earnest.

 First copies of the deliciously written and illustrated In Dark Places were bound and ready for distribution by mid-August.
-Our first sales took place exclusively at the South West Outdoor Festival, in Cheddar Gorge in September 2017.
-By October they were available throughout the country in all National Trust bookshops.
+And our first sales took place exclusively at the South West Outdoor Festival, in Cheddar Gorge in September 2017.
+By October the bijou books were available in all of the National Trust bookshops.

-Within ten months I had taken the project from initial brief to the bookshelves of nearly every National Trust shop in the country.
+It took just ten months to guide this project from initial brief to the bookshelves of nearly every National Trust shop in the country.